ABOUT THE PROJECT

 It will be a big dig

 When the project gets underway in 2019, it will involve tunneling under East Washington Avenue and excavating at depths exceeding ranging between 20 to 45 feet.
 Traffic will be impacted on Lien Road between Parkside Drive and Thierer Road.
-The District is working with Strand Associates on the design and expects to bid the project in January/February of 2019 with construction from summer of 2019 to early spring of 2020.
+The District is working with Strand Associates on the design and expects to bid the project in February of 2019 with construction from summer of 2019 to summer of 2020.